ahmedshayea/Jrasel/README.md

 # Jrasel
-A chat server build with **rasel** protocl, a simple custom protocol build on top of TCP
+A chat server build with rasel protocl, a simple custom protocol build on top of TCP for real time chat applications.